 Global Warming Potential: 2088 making it the highest of the three, although it still doesn’t harm the ozone layer.

 R-410A is also called Genetron AZ-20, Puron, or Suva 9100.

-Call ICE Heating & Cooling To Recommend The Best A/C System For Your Las Vegas Home
+Call ICE Air Conditioning & Plumbing To Recommend The Best A/C System For Your Las Vegas Home